Caring for a horse properly is never going to be cheap, but there are areas where you can minimise costs.

 Cost of Living Crisis Surveys

-NEWC released two cost of living related surveys towards the end of 2022.
-One was for the public to respond to in relation to the impact the cost-of-living crisis on their ability to meet the needs of their horse(s) and any changes people have made to the management of their horses as a result of increased costs.
-The other went to NEWC and non-NEWC rescue centres and sanctuaries.
-You can find the results and reports of the surveys here
+NEWC released two Cost of Living related surveys at the beginning of 2024.
+One was for the public to respond to in relation to the impact the cost of living crisis on their ability to meet the needs of their horse(s) and any changes people have made to the management of their horses as a result of increased costs.
+The other went to NEWC and non-NEWC rescue centres and sanctuaries to assess the impact on the running of equine charities and horse welfare establishments.
+You can find the results and reports for both the surveys here.

 For more information of how to cut costs without compromising your horse’s welfare, please see our webinar “cutting costs, not care”.